MatthewGerber/rlai/docs/case_studies/robocode.md

 1. Download the Robocode installer [here](https://github.com/MatthewGerber/robocode/raw/master/build/robocode-rlai-setup.jar).
 Note that this is a customized build of Robocode containing a few tweaks to make it compatible with `rlai`.
-Most importantly, this build disables the Robocode security manager.
-Because Robocode is designed to run robots downloaded from the Internet, the Robocode security manager is normally in place to prevent execution of harmful code.
-Therefore, you should only download the installer from the link above, and you should not import any robots into this version of Robocode.
-The specialized robot that integrates with `rlai` has already been included, so there is nothing else to download.
+It provides robots with elevated permissions, particularly those related to TCP (socket) communication with the localhost (127.0.0.1) and reflection.
+These permissions are needed to communicate with the `rlai` server, and in general they do not pose much of a security risk; however, it is probably a good idea to avoid importing other robots into this installation of Robocode.
 1. Run the Robocode installer.
 Install to a directory such as `robocode_rlai`.

 ## Training a Robocode Agent